zhangster12/Obsidian-BJJ-Notes/Positions/Headquarters.md

 - If their knee is pointed in the direction of their outside knee, you can perform a [Knee Cut](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guard%20Passing%2FKnee%20Cut).
 - If their knee is pointed in the opposite direction, you can perform a [Smash Pass](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guard%20Passing%2FSmash%20Pass) or another pass in that direction.

-When you pass to one side, post near the hip opposite of the direction you want to go, or on them, then post on far away on the far you’re passing towards:
+When you pass to 1 side, post near the hip opposite of the direction you want to go, or on them, then post on far away on the far you’re passing towards:
 - If you want to pass to the *left*, post near the *right* hip, then the *left*.
 # Keys
 The keys to **HQ** are: